 It starts with a well-crafted subject line.
-According to MailChimp, the most effective email subject lines are brief, descriptive, and include a compelling reason for the user to click ‘open’.
+According to MailChimp, one of the leading email and list building service providers, the most effective email subject lines are brief, descriptive, and include a compelling reason for the user to click ‘open’.

 Knowing how to craft an eye-catching email subject line can mean the difference between the delete folder and loyal subscribers, so it pays to know key tactics to enhance engagement.

 Read on for our rundown of best practices for effective email subject lines.

 - Keep Your Audience (and Your Goals) in Mind

 The most important point to keep in mind when you’re drafting an email subject line is who your audience is, and what action you want them to take.

 Are you trying to make a sale?
 Offer a promotion?
 Or just reaching out to your subscribers?
 Your final goal will determine what info your subject line should include.
 Be clear about the value of your email, and what it means for your subscribers.

 Here’s an example from the ride-sharing app, Lyft, promoting a new discounted price.
 Their subject line reads “Commute for up to 40% less with Lyft Line.”
 As a user of Lyft, I know exactly what I’m getting in this email communication and how it benefits me.

 - Localize and Personalize